Our network is made up of restoration programs around the world.

 Reef Restoration Foundation is a not-for-profit social enterprise that is establishing ocean-based coral nurseries using a proven method, which is a part of the solution for a healthy Great Barrier Reef.

 Reef Renewal Foundation Bonaire is an NGO founded in 2012.
 The project started with just a few corals in one nursery.
-Today, over over 22,000 corals have been outplanted back to Bonaire’s reefs.
+Today, over 40,000 corals have been outplanted back to Bonaire’s reefs.

 Reef Renewal Foundation Cayman Islands was set up in 2021.
 In combination with coral restoration across the island, they are also concentrating their efforts on an SCTL disease treatment response plan for areas of reef that are currently affected.

 Reef Renewal USA currently focuses on innovating and pioneering new coral restoration techniques.
-They currently work with over 15 coral species spread across three locations in the Florida Keys.
+They currently work with over 20 coral species spread across six locations in the Florida Keys.

 St. Vincent & the Grenadines

-Reef Renewal SVG was set-up in 2020, after they decided to expand their kid’s program to include coral restoration.
+Serenity Dive set-up a restoration program in 2020, after they decided to expand their kid’s program to include coral restoration.
 They currently have 10 coral trees and have outplanted close to 1000 corals back to the reefs.